MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

     using Microsoft.Identity.Client;
    ```

-   This code was tested with Nuget `Microsoft.Identity.Client`.
+   This code was tested with NuGet `Microsoft.Identity.Client`.

 4. Copy/Paste the following code in your application (don't forget to update the three variables: `tenantId`, `appId`, and `appSecret`).